zenofbeer/zenpractice/README.md

  The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+ ## [1.3.0] - 2019.07.07
+ ### Added
+ - Merge method to merge two fully sorted arrays.
+   - FWIW I have done this in production code.
+ - Mergesort - need to work through this one a couple of more times.
+I haven't had to do this one in production code before, but manually coding it up is still not going to be as fast as using the built in language libraries in most cases.

  ## [1.2.0] - 2019.07.05
  ### Added
  - Single linked list